 Reorganizing the office can be satisfying and rewarding.
 But figuring out where to begin may seem overwhelming.
-We’ve gathered some ideas by asking members of the Staples Business Advantage InsidersNetwork to tell us: What is the first step you’re taking to tackle organization-related tasks in 2018?
+We’ve gathered some ideas by asking office managers in a Staples survey to tell us: What is the first step you’re taking to tackle organization-related tasks ?

 Trish, office administrator: “First, I’ll take some time to list the things I’d like to get accomplished for the office.
 Then, I’ll break the list down into things that will directly affect the company — for example, by improving productivity or saving money — and things that would be nice to get done.